my-name-is-ben/my-name-is-ben/README.md

 <br><br>
 **Hello!
 My name is Ben.**
 <br>
 Hello!
-My name is Benjamin and I am a full-stack software engineer.
+My name is Ben and I am a full-stack software engineer.
 I have built frontend, backend, and full-stack applications using JavaScript, React, Express, Node.js, PostgreSQL, and nginx.
 I especially enjoy finding interesting new data sets and then creating a frontend to display that information in fun, intuitive, and creative ways.
 If you are interested in my work, please get in touch!
 <br><br>
 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=my-name-is-ben&layout=compact)](https://github.com/anuraghazra/github-readme-stats)